microsoft/redhat-mw-cloud-quickstart/wildfly-standalone-centos/README.md

 ## Notes

-If you're interested in Red Hat JBoss EAP Azure Quickstart templates, you can fine it as here:
+If you're interested in Red Hat JBoss EAP Azure Quickstart templates, you can find it here:

 *  <a href="https://github.com/Azure/azure-quickstart-templates/tree/master/jboss-eap-standalone-rhel7" target="_blank"> [Red Hat JBoss EAP on an Azure VM]</a> - Standalone JBoss EAP 7 with a sample web app on a RHEL 7 Azure VM.